BenWalleshauser/Predicting-SST-w-.-Coupled-RCs/README.md

 If you'd like to see previously collected results animated on a map or globe, download one of the MP4s above.

 **Code:**
 - `Main`: Use this file to run the model.
-This is the main code which contains the architecture of the RCs and also where metaparameters can be adjusted.
+This is the main code which contains the architecture of the RCs and also where metaparameters can be adjusted.\
-*Assisting Functions-*
 - `ActualAreaRectangle`: Input the index of an area on the flat map and the function outputs the actual area that the index covers on a sphere.
 - `FindPackIndices`: Finds the corresponding indices on the map that are to be contained in a pack and organizes them into a column.
 - `GenerateResevoir`: Creates the middle weight matrix 'A' with a chosen density and spectral radius.